Easy Ways to Make Remote Employees Feel Close and Connected

 Another way to keep people engaged is to do as much with video conferencing as possible.
 Nothing replaces good old fashioned human connection, but for those who sit by themselves all day, video really helps.

-There are many affordable, easy-to-use video conferencing tools these days – Zoom, GoToMeeting, and Skype for Business, to name a few.
+There are many affordable, easy-to-use video conferencing tools these days – Zoom, GoToMeeting, and Microsoft Teams, to name a few.
 With the push of a button, you can hold a meeting, or chat one-on-one about an upcoming project.

 I’ve started using video for many of my calls and it’s amazing how much clearer the communication is.
 Not only can you take cues from body language, but it also keeps people more engaged in the conversation.